GustavoFurtad2/GustavoFurtad2/README.md

  <div align="left">
  <h2>
   <p>
      Sup?
-My name is Gustavo, I'm am 16 years old, i really like to create things, my first contact with programming was with game modding 5 years ago, where I learned the basics of coding, 1 year ago I started taking programming seriously.
+My name is Gustavo, I am 16 years old, I really like to create things, my first contact with programming was with game modding 5 years ago, where I learned the basics of coding, 1 year ago I started taking programming seriously.
   </p>
   <p>
      I'm currently focused on C++, and I currently consider myself a software developer.